 Q. I just moved to a new house.
 I have no idea how to take care of the lawn.

-A: The aggieturf website http://aggieturf.tamu.edu/answers4you/index.html has more information that you probably want about lawn care, including selection, establishment, fertilization, watering, etc. Since you are not familiar with the soil, first get the soil tested.
-Click on the link below for information about how and where to send a soil sample.
+A: The Aggie Turf website has more information that you probably want about lawn care, including selection, establishment, fertilization, watering, etc. Since you are not familiar with the soil, first get the soil tested.
+For information about how and where to send a soil sample, see the Texas A&M AgriLife Soil, Water and Forage Testing Laboratory page.

 Q: My St. Augustine grass is looking really bad.